paquettm/420-302-VA_A25/GUIDES/HOWTO_Raspberry_Pi_SSH_and_VNC_Setup_and_Use.md

 ---
 title: 'HOW-TO: Raspberry Pi SSH and VNC Setup and Use'
-description: 'HOW-TO: Raspberry Pi SSH and VNC Setup and Useashboard'
+description: 'HOW-TO: Raspberry Pi SSH and VNC Setup and Use'
 sidebar:
   label: 'HOW-TO: Raspberry Pi SSH and VNC Setup and Use'
-  order: 2
+  order: 4
 ---

 # HOW-TO: Raspberry Pi SSH and VNC Setup and Use